Case Study · Women's apparel brand, 75 retail stores plus catalog

 That number was important for a specific reason.
 It was a measured benchmark.
 Not a projection.
 Not an estimate based on industry averages.
 It was actual demand that had been documented through sell-through velocity, inventory snapshots, and the point at which the product stopped being available to buy.
 When Michael and the merchant sat down to plan year two, they were not working from a guess.
 They were working from a floor.

 While they were building the jacket plan, the same logic extended to another category.
 The customer loved suede.
 She loved button-down shirts.
-A suede button-down in the same printed technique was developed on the spot.
-Named the Nola, it launched alongside the jackets using the same visual language, reinforcing the message that the brand believed deeply enough in this product type to offer it in multiple silhouettes.
+The Nola, a navy suede button-down with bright florals in the same printing technique, was ideated on the spot, signaling to the customer that the brand believed in this product deeply enough to give it to her in two styles.

 The Results

 The Nola suede shirt became a top-five shirting style for the season, adding more than $250,000 in revenue.
-The total revenue impact of the edit-and-amplify decision, measured against the year one result of $266,000, was more than $800,000 in additional top-line revenue from a single category.
-That does not count the margin improvement from eliminating the black markdown, which had been dragging category profitability in year one.
+The total revenue impact of the edit-and-amplify decision, measured against year one's $266,000, was more than $800,000 in additional top-line revenue from a single category, before counting the margin saved by eliminating the black markdown.

 What this means for your business